ICT4LT Module 3.2

 5.9 Open input exercises (free text entry)

 Open input exercises, also known as free text entry exercises, have become less popular in recent years.
-The programming skills that featured in programs such as CLEF and TUCO in the late 1970s and early 1980s seem to have been lost in the mists of time.
+The programming skills that featured in programs such as CLEF and TUCO, both of which were developed during the late 1970s and early 1980s, seem to have been lost in the mists of time.
 Both these packages contained open-input gap-filling exercises, and the programs were cleverly designed to analyse the student’s input and to respond to mistakes.
 Nowadays it seems that most CALL programs embody a point-and-click-let's-move-on-quick approach, without expecting the learner to reflect on his/her errors.

-CLEF has recently been revamped in a new Windows version: http://www.camsoftpartners.co.uk/clef.htm.
+CLEF has recently been revamped in a new Windows version, published by Camsoft (UK) and the University of Guelph (Canada).
 In an exercise on French verbs in CLEF the expected answer might be je voudrais.
 If the student types "je voudrait", he/she receives a message indicating that there is something wrong with the ending, giving the student a chance to identify the error - if necessary by consulting verb conjugation tables.

 TUCO was programmed to respond to certain types of anticipated errors.
 For example, if the student wrote "Ich setzte mich auf das Bank", the computer would respond by indicating that the case of the definite article was correct after a verbal phrase of movement towards a location but that the gender was wrong.